python-trio/trio/README.rst

    next:
+   - NEW IDEA:

+       - cancellation stack is inherited when spawning

+         with open_nursery() as nursery:
+             with move_on_after(...):
+                 nursery.spawn(...)

+         ...okay, but what about spawning into someone else's nursery?

+         tasks in a nursery *must* have that nursery's stack imposed on them, because when a nursery gets cancelled we need to clean up all its children!

+         (and open_nursery implicitly creates a cancellation scope, b/c it needs to cancel everything when the

+         but what if you want to manage cancellation for a single task?
+         - do you really want this, as opposed to managing tasks as a group?
+         - you can always do the wrapper-function trick?
+         - maybe it should be possible to pass a scope in, or get a scope out, of spawn()?

+       - tasks themselves aren't cancellable at all! (but nurseries are)
+         - remove redundancy between task and cancel API
+         - main() can't be cancelled so no need to worry about how to signal it to user!

+     we definitely can't re-use a single Cancelled exception for all the raises then -- it'd weave in and out of different tasks! so need a different way to match exceptions to scopes

+     to get the right cancellation exception: reschedule with a special "cancelled" sentinel that means "just before running it figure out the applicable cancellation exception"

+     (this way we can keep scopes as being the objects that have timeouts, which is nice when the same scope is in 1000 tasks' cancel stacks and we change its timeout...)

+     problem: what if, between when we abort and when we resume, a shield intervenes? so I guess we save the cancel that triggered the resume and then use that as a fallback if there is no appropriate cancel when we resume.
+     ...the other option would be to only attempt the abort when we're ready to run. the downside of *this* is that if we have an abort that will take some time to finish (IOCP), then the actual resume might be delayed for one scheduling round. ...and then we still have the problem that the cancel might have disappeared by the time the abort finishes! but at least if we stash the cancellation exception there, then it'll be at the end of a round of timeout processings.

+     ...maybe it's better all around if cancel() takes effect immediately, but that when processing timeouts we process the whole list and only then signal tasks.

    - if one cancel steps on another, we should chain them

      we still have the lurking issue that chaining does *hide* the